leon-gh/InputEvents/README.md

 	stutchbury/InputEvents@^1.2.0
 ```

-`EncoderAdapter` should automatically install as a dependency of `InputEvents`.
+`Bounce2` and `EncoderAdapter` should automatically install as a dependencies of `InputEvents`.

+Paul Stoffregen's Encoder library is the default for EventEncoder and EventEncoderButton but is not a hard dependency so will need to be installed separately.

 ## BASIC USAGE